 During this reporting trip, participants will take part in workshop sessions and work together with mentors, hereby improving their general understanding of the hosting country and their skills as a storyteller.

-Applications will be open until August 6, 2018.
+Applications will be open until the 1st of August, 2018.